How to Tune a Violin: A Step-By-Step Guide

-If you’re new to learning violin, you might be intimidated at the thought of tuning your instrument for the first time.
+If you’re new to learning violin, you might be intimidated by the thought of tuning your instrument for the first time.
 Don’t worry if tuning seems complicated at first.
-Trala teachers have taught thousands of beginner violinists to tune their instrument.
+Trala teachers have taught thousands of beginner violinists to tune their instruments.
 With a good electronic tuner and a little bit of practice, you can be confident in your ability to tune your violin.

 Violin tuning cheat sheet

 Depending on the tuning tool you use and how high or low your violin strings are from the correct pitch, you may have to make different adjustments.
 When using a fine tuner to tune a low string, turn the fine tuner clockwise or to the right to make the pitch higher.
 If your string is too high, turn the fine tuner counterclockwise or to the left to lower the pitch.

 When using tuning pegs to tune a low string, turn the pegs away from you for a higher pitch and towards you for a lower pitch.
 Use small, gentle turns until you reach the desired pitch.